mathematicalthinking/encompass/UPGRADE_NOTES.md

 ## lodash-es

 loadash-es is now loaded.
 I did this because some of the regular lodash subpackages (e.g., lodash/isEqual) are being deprecated.
 Thus, the correct thing to do now is to use lodash-es/isEqual, for example.
 Eventually, I should change all uses of lodash to lodash-es.

+# dropzone.js

+(6/4/2025) Removed from the vendor folder.
+It barely appeared in the codebase and nowadays is handled natively in Javascript.